Kylie Jenner Files a Restraining Order Against a Fan Who Trespassed Onto Her Home

 The Keeping Up With the Kardashians star filed a restraining order against a man who showed up to her home on Tuesday, E!
 News has learned.

-According to TMZ, the man was able to hike through the 22-year-old star's gated community and get onto her driveway.
-When he reached her front door, he allegedly pounded on it and claimed that he was there to visit with Kylie, the outlet reports.
-Moreover, the security guard also alleged that the man was "acting erratic and nervous."
+According to the documents, which were obtained by E!
+News, the man was able to hike through the 22-year-old star's gated community and get onto her driveway.
+When he reached her front door, he allegedly knocked "aggressively" and claimed that he was there to visit with Kylie.

-However, before things could escalate, the publication reports the makeup mogul's security guard escorted the man off of her estate, and he was later arrested.
-The man has been ordered to stay 100 yards away from the reality TV personality, her property and car, according to TMZ.
+However, before things could escalate, the makeup mogul's security guard escorted the man off of her estate, and he was later arrested.
+The man has been ordered to stay 100 yards away from the reality TV personality, her property, workplace and car, according to the documents.

+"I have suffered, and continue to suffer emotional distress," Kylie stated in the docs.

-It's unclear if Kylie's one-year-old daughter, Stormi Webster, was present when the incident happened.
+While it's unclear if Kylie's one-year-old daughter, Stormi Webster, was present when the incident happened, she referenced her baby girl.
+"I have a young child and also fear for her safety," she expressed.

-At this time, Kylie has yet to address the matter.
-E!
+A court hearing is scheduled on November 20.
+At this time, Kylie has yet to address the matter and E!
 News has reached out to her team for comment.

 Last October, Kylie's older sister, Kendall Jenner, dealt with the same issue, when a man named John Ford stepped foot onto her property several times.
 The model filed a restraining order against Ford, and in June, he was deported to Canada by ICE.